Steven813/New-legacy-script-1/README.md

+# STEVEN DODGE PRODUCTIONS INFO SCRIPT

-# simple command script /info it will show the server information
+a player will do /info and it will send your server information.

-MAKE SURE YOU EDIT THE INFO.LUA AND SET UP YOUR LINKS
+MAKE SURE YOU EDIT THE INFO.LUA AND SET UP YOUR LINKS.